 Underrepresented Minority Medical Students

-Important: July 7 is the application deadline for Periods 4-6.
+Important: January 15 is the application deadline for Spring quarter 2019.

 Stanford Department of Emergency Medicine recognizes the power of diversity and its impact on the future of healthcare.

 In partnership with the Office of Medical Student Affairs, we are providing an exceptional opportunity for visiting medical students who are underrepresented.